Chapter 7 Bankruptcy

 Filing for Chapter 7 requires information about income, debts, and property.
 You should be ready to submit:

-• A list of all credit cards and the amount you owe
+• A list of all credit cards and the amount you owe, including when the debts were incurred

-• Any child support or spousal support (alimony) you pay and/or owe
+• Any child support or spousal support (alimony) you pay or owe

-• Most recent federal tax return (and any tax returns filed during the case)
+• Your most recent federal tax return (and any tax returns filed during the case)

-• Last year's tax return (you may need to submit from other past years but two years is most common)
+• Last year's tax return (you may need to submit past years, but two years is most common)

 • Paycheck stubs for the past 60 days